-Recent studies also suggest that the new antidiabetic class of sodium-glucose co-transporter 2 inhibitors may offer a small reduction in BP together with important decrease in incidence of cardiovascular and renal events in patients with type 2 diabetes mellitus.
-In the Empaglifozin Cardiovacular Outcomes and-Mortality in Type2 diabetes (EMPA-REG OUTCOME) trial, the sodium-glucose co-transporter-2 (SGLT2) inhibitor empaglifozin reduced cardiovascular and renal events in type 2 DM, a result that was attributed in part to the small but sustained BP decrease throughout the trial.
+Recent studies also suggest that the new antidiabetic class of sodium-glucose co-transporter 2 inhibitors may offer a BP reduction in, together with an important decrease in the incidence of cardiovascular and renal events in patients with type 2 diabetes mellitus.
+In the Empagliflozin Cardiovascular Outcomes and-Mortality in Type2 diabetes (EMPA-REG OUTCOME) trial, the sodium-glucose co-transporter-2 (SGLT2) inhibitor empagliflozin reduced cardiovascular and renal events in type 2 DM, a result that was attributed in part to the small but sustained BP decrease throughout the trial.